xfwang/SCNV/README.md

 SinSeq: Single-cell Sequencing Analysis Toolkit
 =======

-The SinSeq provides various utilities for manipulating and analyzing data generated from Single-cell sequencing.
+The Single-cell Sequencing Analysis Toolkit (or SinSeq) provides various utilities for manipulating and analyzing data generated from Single-cell sequencing.